Skip to content

 The presence of financial institutions can urge global leaders to take effective actions to halt and reverse biodiversity loss and ensure ecosystem resilience, notably through the alignment of financial flows with global goals and targets.

-Implementation of the Biodiversity Plan
+Implementation of the KMGBF

 Resource mobilisation strategy